 A majority of the job actions have a 60-hour commitment.
 However, each job action is different and requires flexibility as it relates to time and length commitment.

 How will I be informed of my schedule at a strike assignment?

 This will be communicated once you arrive onsite during the induction process.

 Can I work both strike and travel assignments?

 Yes.
-We encourage you to work both strike assignments and FASTAFF travel nursing assignments.
+We encourage you to work both U.S. Nursing and Fastaff assignments.
 Choosing to work a travel assignment between job actions also helps to ensure your benefits remain intact.
-If you start a FASTAFF travel assignment within 30 days upon completion of a strike assignment, you will receive a $500 bonus.
-Ask a strike team member for more details.

 Do you offer a 401(k) retirement plan?

 Yes, we want to help our nurses plan for the future, so we offer the best 401(k) program in the industry.